redpesk-core/sec-lsm-manager/docs/Protocol.md

 ### Session

-When a client connect, it establishes a unique and single session linked to the connection.
+When a client connects, it establishes a unique and single session linked to the connection.
 That session handles data related to one application.
 Action or queries are running in the context of the current session and use or modify the current data of it.